Arts in VPS

 Before and after-school opportunities for students

 VPS offers year-round instrumental instruction to all interested fifth graders in flute, clarinet, trumpet, trombone, violin, viola and cello.
-These free classes are offered at the district’s six middle schools with transportation provided from all district elementary schools.
+These free classes take place at various middle schools and will begin at the end of September.
 Instrument support is available for those in need.
-Registration occurs in April/May and August/September, and information can be found on school websites.
+Registration occurs in May/June and August/September.
+More information can be found on the district and school websites.

 Creative movement classes are provided twice a year to interested students in grades two through eight.
 The free eight-week class is offered after school at Vancouver School of Arts and Academics.
 There are two sessions: September through November and January through March.
 Registration is in September and information can be found on school websites.

-Free summer arts workshops include theater, visual art, music, composition, dance and more.
-Students enrolled in Summer Literacy Academy will be provided a valuable arts offering integrated in their academic day.
-Registration for Visual and Performing Arts Summer Workshops takes place in April/May.
-Information can be found on school websites.
+Free summer arts workshops include theater, choir, dance, visual art, fitness and more.
+Summer workshops will take place in July and August.
+Registration takes place in the spring.
+Information can be found on the district and school websites.

 Visual and performing arts